As we well see later, a similar method is also used to

 Exercise 5.1 — Using biblatex

-Use JabRef to create
+JabRef or similar) to

-a file with your references in it (see
+create a file with your references in it (see

-each entry has a unique short keyname in the column headed
+Make sure each entry has a unique

-keynames to make citations later
+make citations with

 Save the file with a name ending in